Airline: Early development

-Tony Jannus conducted the United States' first scheduled commercial airline flight on January 1, 1914 for the St. Petersburg-Tampa Airboat Line.
+Tony Jannus conducted the United States' first scheduled commercial airline flight on January 1, 1914, for the St. Petersburg-Tampa Airboat Line.
 The 23-minute flight traveled between St. Petersburg, Florida and Tampa, Florida, passing some 50 ft above Tampa Bay in Jannus' Benoist XIV wood and muslin biplane flying boat.
 His passenger was a former mayor of St. Petersburg, who paid $400 for the privilege of sitting on a wooden bench in the open cockpit.
 The Airboat line operated for about four months, carrying more than 1,200 passengers who paid $5 each.
-Chalk's International Airlines began service between Miami and Bimini in the Bahamas in February 1919.
+Chalk's International Airlines claimed to have begun a service between Miami and Bimini in the Bahamas in February 1919.
 Based in Ft.
 Lauderdale, Chalk's claimed to be the oldest continuously operating airline in the United States until its closure in 2008.

 Following World War I, the United States found itself swamped with aviators.
 Many decided to take their war-surplus aircraft on barnstorming campaigns, performing aerobatic maneuvers to woo crowds.
-In 1918, the United States Postal Service won the financial backing of Congress to begin experimenting with air mail service, initially using Curtiss Jenny aircraft that had been procured by the United States Army Air Service.
+In 1918, the United States Post Office Department won the financial backing of Congress to begin experimenting with air mail service, initially using Curtiss Jenny aircraft that had been procured by the United States Army Air Service.
 Private operators were the first to fly the mail but due to numerous accidents the US Army was tasked with mail delivery.
 During the Army's involvement they proved to be too unreliable and lost their air mail duties.
-By the mid-1920s, the Postal Service had developed its own air mail network, based on a transcontinental backbone between New York City and San Francisco.
+By the mid-1920s, the Post Office had developed its own air mail network, based on a transcontinental backbone between New York City and San Francisco.
 To supplement this service, they offered twelve contracts for spur routes to independent bidders.
 Some of the carriers that won these routes would, through time and mergers, evolve into Pan Am, Delta Air Lines, Braniff Airways, American Airlines, United Airlines (originally a division of Boeing), Trans World Airlines, Northwest Airlines, and Eastern Air Lines.